samsonhumber/fake-tweets-server/README.md

 # fake-tweets-server

-## A backend for the fake tweets social media app
+## A backend for the [fake tweets](https://github.com/hamstercat007/fake-tweets) social media app

+###

+27/09/2022:
+- Prototype server deployed at [fake-tweets-server.onrender.com](https://fake-tweets-server.onrender.com)
+- This url will hopefully require a special key to use if this ever gets serious or abused

 22/09/2022:
 - A postgreSQL database on ElephantSQL has been created